Casco Bay: Environmental conservation

 To reduce wastewater pollution in Casco Bay, the City of Portland completed construction in 2025 of an expanded system of underground storage tanks along Back Cove to hold runoff stormwater and wastewater during heavy rains, until the water can be treated before release into the bay.
 The new tanks can hold 3.5 million gallons of excess water, preventing combined sewer overflows that occurred during heavy rains previously.
+In 2022 alone, an estimated 166.5 million gallons of combined sewer effluent entered Casco Bay from 64 overflow events.